Creating Comics with Branching Storylines

 Define Branching Behavior

-Add a decision point to a sequence by listing an advanceControls
+Add a decision point to a sequence by listing an advanceControls table with an input control and target sequence id for each option.

 These options will be presented to the user on the final panel of the sequence.
 When the user invokes one of the listed input controls, they will be taken to the corresponding sequence.